 - Conversely, if the predicted value is high (e.g., 30 minutes), it suggests that traffic congestion is likely to be significant, and you should anticipate delays along your route.

-- Armed with this information, you can make decisions such as choosing an alternative route, adjusting your departure time, or using public transportation to avoid getting stuck in traffic.
+- Having knowledge of this information, you can make decisions such as choosing an alternative route, adjusting your departure time, or using public transportation to avoid getting stuck in traffic.

-In essence, the trained model empowers individuals and transportation authorities with insights into future traffic conditions, allowing them to take proactive measures to minimize the impact of congestion and improve overall traffic flow and efficiency.
+Overall, the trained model help individuals and transportation authorities with insights into future traffic conditions, allowing them to take proactive measures to minimize the impact of congestion and improve overall traffic flow and efficiency.

-11. Algorithms used:
+10. Algorithms used: